The-only/OA-project/README.md

 OA-project
 ==========

-This three weeks I did
+What we did in three weeks